Coprosma repens

 Bonus Tip

-Create a stunning coastal-themed container garden by combining Taupata (especially variegated forms) with other salt-tolerant natives like Apodasmia similis (Oioi), Festuca coxii (Blue Tussock), and Disphyma australe (New Zealand Ice Plant).
+Create a stunning coastal-themed container garden by combining Taupata (Coprosma repens) (especially variegated forms) with other salt-tolerant natives like Apodasmia similis (Oioi), Festuca coxii (Blue Tussock), and Disphyma australe (New Zealand Ice Plant).
 Plant in a large container with excellent drainage, using a mix of potting soil and coarse sand.
 Position the taller Taupata at the back or center, with the other plants arranged to cascade over the edges.
 This combination mimics a natural coastal ecosystem while providing year-round interest through contrasting textures and forms.
 Perfect for beachside decks, patios, or any garden where you want to create a coastal feel with minimal maintenance.